hugsmidjan/eplica-transpozor/README.md

       });
 ```

-The `start` event triggers as the Inline Editor is starting, just before the transpozor searches each inline-editor element for transposable content.
+The `start` event triggers as the Inline Editor is starting (during the `EditorOpen` phase), just before the transpozor searches each inline-editor element for transposable content.

-The `end` event triggers for each inline-editor element early in the Save phase, as soon as the transposing editing UIs have been converted back to its final HTML form.
+The `end` event triggers for each inline-editor element during the `Save` phase, as soon as the transposing editing UIs have been converted back to its final HTML form.